winnifredobi/DSA-Documentation/README.md

 - Revenue from each product per account
 - Cross-sell / up-sell history

-3. Key Metrics to Analyze
+3. Key Metrics To Analyze

 Some of the key performance indicators (KPIs) to consider are as follows: